 Now, with a pretzel in hand, I’m ready for football season!

 Here’s how to make ’em!

-When mixed, the dough should be stiff but not dry.
-It won't form a dough ball in the stand mixer.
+You want the dough stiff but not dry.
+Don’t worry if it doesn’t form a dough ball in the stand mixer.
+It won’t.

 After two minutes of mixing, no dry ingredients should cling to the bottom or sides of the mixing bowl.
 If dry ingredients remain, add one to two tablespoons additional water.

 Turn dough out onto a lightly white rice floured surface.
-Don't use too much flour.
-Just a light dusting to prevent the dough from sticking to the counter is all you need.
+Don’t use too much flour.
+A light dusting to prevent the dough from sticking to the counter is all you need.

 Gently knead dough into a ball.
 Gluten-free dough requires a light touch.
-Once the dough forms a ball, stop kneading and place into an oiled bowl to rise.
-Be sure to brush or spray the top of the dough with oil to prevent a skin from forming.
+Once the dough forms a ball, stop kneading and place into a lightly oiled bowl to rise.
+Brush or spray the top of the dough with oil to prevent a skin from forming.

 Allow dough to rise until doubled in size.
 This usually takes about an hour but the time varies depending on temperature.

 Turn dough onto a very lightly white rice floured counter.
 Too much flour on the counter makes it hard to shape the pretzels.
 A light dusting of white rice flour will do.

 Divide dough into equal portions.
 (A bench scraper works well for cutting the dough.)